-"We had to find a way to meet our rising patient demand (and associated costs) while meeting our financial obligation to balance," explained Linda Davis at recent staff forums to discuss the plan.
+"We had to find a way to meet our rising patient demand (and associated costs) while meeting our financial obligation to balance," explained Linda Davis at the staff forums held Tuesday, February 11th to discuss the plan.
 "No small challenge!"